Mon to Fri 8:45am to 4:00pm

 Karen Hewett-Kennedy

-Mrs. Hewett-Kennedy’s educational qualifications include graduation from the Mico Teachers’ College and the University of the West Indies.
-Her dedication and contributions to education were recognized in 2013 when she was honored with the National Order of Distinction in the field of education, reflecting her outstanding achievements and impact in the sector.
+Mrs. Hewett-Kennedy holds academic qualifications from The Mico Teachers’ College and the University of the West Indies, institutions known for producing some of Jamaica’s most effective educators.
+Her exceptional service to the education sector was nationally recognized in 2013 when she was awarded the Order of Distinction for her contributions to education.

 Lincoln James